Chart Color Schemes

 West Perth lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validation, as of Nov 2025, West Perth's estimated population is around 7,237.
-This reflects an increase of 1,135 people since the 2021 Census, which reported a population of 6,102.
-The change was inferred from AreaSearch's estimate of 7,205 residents following examination of ABS' latest ERP data release (June 2024) and an additional 79 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,319 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-West Perth's 18.6% growth since the 2021 census exceeded both the national average (9.7%) and state average, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration contributing approximately 93.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of West Perth's population is estimated at around 7,241 as of Feb 2026.
+This reflects an increase of 1,139 people (18.7%) since the 2021 Census, which reported a population of 6,102 people.
+The change is inferred from the resident population of 7,205, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 81 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,321 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+West Perth's 18.7% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 93.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population